Every single component of your go-to-market strategy probably changed last year.

 Doing this unlocks personalization at scale.
 You don’t have to handcraft every single message to every single person you’re reaching out to, but every play should change based on the play attributes.

 Want to engage your buyers 24/7/365, across the globe?
-Learn more about Drift Virtual Selling Assistants (and how they can help you hit your number) here.
+Learn more about Drift conversational ai (and how they can help you hit your number) here.